Deepak-0808/tic-tac-toe-multiplayer-game-using-Socket-io/README.md

 A simple multiplayer Tic-Tac-Toe game built using Socket.io, Node.js, and Express.
 Play with your friends in real-time!

+## Play Online

+You can play the game online at: [Tic-Tac-Toe Multiplayer Game](https://tic-tac-toe-vert-sigma.vercel.app/)

 ## Features

 - Real-time multiplayer Tic-Tac-Toe game